EdwardNew/cse15l-lab-reports/index.md

 Here is a quote about Koalas
 > I have no fear of losing my life
-> - if I have to save a koala or a crocodile
+> if I have to save a koala or a crocodile
 > or a kangaroo or a snake, mate,
 > I will save it.
 > -Steve Irwin

 3 Animals:
-*Koalas
+* Koalas
-*Koalas
+* Koalas
-*Koalas
+* Koalas

 Top 3 Animals:
 1. Koalas